malhaouit/Online_Event_Finder/README.md

 ### Other Tools:

 - Google OAuth for social login
-- Nodemailer for sending confirmation emails
+- SendGrid for sending confirmation emails
-- Heroku/AWS for deployment (optional)
+- Vercel for deployment

 ## Installation
 To run this project locally, follow these steps: